MartinGer/school_scraper/README.md

 ## Running:

 Crawl the data, this will take quite a while.
+The script will generate a new directory "data".
+The result of each scraper is available as json file:
 ```bash
 ./run.py
 ```

 Postprocess the files to uniform CSV files and one combined CSV file with all schools called full_school_data.csv.
-Columns are id, name, address, zip, city, school_type, phone, fax, email and website
+Columns are id, name, address, zip, city, school_type, phone, fax, email and website:
 ```bash
 ./normalize.py
 ```

-The script will generate a new directory "data".
-The result of each scraper is available as json file

 Sources:
 * Schulverzeichnis Baden-Württemberg: ['https://lobw.kultus-bw.de/didsuche/'](https://lobw.kultus-bw.de/didsuche/)